 For example, the EU funded a UNODC project to build regional mechanisms for anti-money laundering and countering the financing of terrorism (AML/CFT) in south-eastern Europe.
-The project, which ran from December 2017 to 2019, supported national capacities to conduct financial investigations and to cooperate in international AML programmes.
-GIZ also has a programme for countering serious crime in the Western Balkans that supports financial investigations, prosecutions and the recovery criminal assets.
-Its global programme on combatting IFFs, which approaches the topic holistically, also includes the Western Balkans as a priority region.
-This targets intervention and prevention at several levels, including transparency of ownership issues, risk assessments for money laundering, and adherence to AML/CTF standards.

-The measure of overall efficacy can perhaps be taken from successfully completed prosecutions for related offences.
-However, as the 2019 European Commission report on EU accession concludes, overall, track records of final convictions in organised crime cases often remain weak.
+The project, which ran from December 2017 to 2019, supported national capacities to conduct financial investigations and to cooperate in international AML programmes.224 GIZ also has a programme for countering serious crime in the Western Balkans that supports financial investigations, prosecutions and the recovery criminal assets.
+225 Its global programme on combatting IFFs, which approaches the topic holistically, also includes the Western Balkans as a priority region.
+This targets intervention and prevention at several levels, including transparency of ownership issues, risk assessments for money laundering, and adherence to AML/CTF standards.226 overall, track records of final convictions in organised crime cases often remain weak.
 Some countries can only demonstrate a handful if any final convictions for organized crime or money laundering in recent years.
 Such poor results show the ineffectiveness of criminal procedures, give strong signals of impunity, and contribute to the risk of criminal infiltration of the political and economic systems.
-Countries also need to increase significantly the seizure and confiscation of assets in both organised crime and corruption cases, and to tackle criminal groups more forcefully.
+Countries also need to increase significantly the seizure and confiscation of assets in both organised crime and corruption cases, and to tackle criminal groups more forcefully.227